Maintaining a Stable World

 From the minuscule amount of information our sense organs gather from the outside world, we create an Imaginal World, weaving elements of every experience we perceive and pay attention to.
 These are our “memories", which are also subject to editing and inaccuracies.

-Temperament is the basic rootstock of individuality, our basic shape.
-It is more general, more basic, than is personality.
-It describes a person's predisposition to respond to specific events in a specific way, and refers to the style rather than to the content of behavior.
+Temperament is the core pillar of individuality.
+It describes a person’s predisposition to respond to specific events in a specific way, and refers to the style rather than to the content of behavior.

 More Featured Books